Skip to content

 • Expiry Step: You can check Is acknowledged (completed on time) or Is expired (not completed on time).

-When your condition checks the information inside a form field, the available options depend on the specific field type:
+When checking form field content, available options depend on the field type:

 • Text (Short or Long) or File Upload: Check if the field Contains certain text, Does not contain text, Is empty, or Is not empty.